trambarhq/relaks-media-capture-example/README.md

 }
 ```

-The first thing we do is set the post-render progressive delay to 50ms.
+The first thing we do is set the non-empty progressive delay to 50ms.
 By default, this is `infinity`, meaning calls to `meanwhile.show()` will be ignored once `renderAsync()` has succeeded the first time.
 The behavior makes sense when we're loading data for a page.
 It doesn't in this situation.
 We want `meanwhile.show()` to always show what it's given.

-After that we call `this.capture.activate()` to start the process.
+After that we call `this.capture.activate()` to start the capturing process.
 Then we enter a do-while loop, in which props for `VideoDialogBoxSync` are continually updated until the capture object is deactivated.

 At first glance this loop might seem disconcerting.
 It looks like a newbie mistake to wait for change to occur in a loop.
 Due to JavaScript's single-threaded nature, such a loop would cause the browser to lock up--in normal synchronous code.
 We're dealing with asynchronous code here, however, so the loop is perfectly okay.
 Babel will magically transform it into proper callback-style JavaScript.

-The usefulness of the loop would be more apparent if we imagine that other actions will happen after we've captured the video.
+The usefulness of the loop would be more apparent if we imagine that other actions will take place after we've captured the video.
 Suppose we want to upload the video to the server.
-We could modify our code in this manner:
+We would handle that in the following manner:

 ```javascript
 async renderAsync(meanwhile) {